 We have an equally strong cruising program.
-Our Club J/24s sail 7 days a week from May until October.
-The most popular program called “Fleet Captain” where Club Skippers volunteer to take fellow Members sailing.
-This is a great way for new Members to get involved in the Club and begin making sailing connections.
+Our Club J/24s sail seven days a week from May until October.
+The most popular program is called “Fleet Captain” where Club Skippers volunteer to take fellow Members sailing.
+This is a great way for new Members to get involved in the Club, improve their skills and begin making sailing connections.

 The Club also has a strong educational philosophy.
 The Fleet Captain Program takes many people who have just completed a Basic Sailing course and turns them into seasoned crew.
 There is also a Mentor Program where Skippers work with aspiring sailors to hone their skipper skills.

 For travel, our Club organizes international trips every year.
 There is “De Caribbean Regatta” every January.
-In November, we head to Bermuda for a 3 day regatta on IODs at the Royal Bermuda Yacht Club.
-Every second year, we travel to Monte Carlo for Monaco Classic Week.
-And in Nov 2018, we have already been invited to New Zealand for the ribbon cutting and regatta to celebrate the new clubhouse of the Royal Akarana Yacht Club.
+In November, we head to Bermuda for a 3 day regatta on IODs.
+Every second year, we travel to Yacht Club de Monaco for Monaco Classic Week.
+In November 2018, we have been invited to New Zealand for the ribbon cutting and regatta to celebrate the new clubhouse of the Royal Akarana Yacht Club.
 One of the great things about Club trips is that we often send a social team in addition to a racing team.

-Closer to home, our two big annual social events are the Sailors Ball every April and the Annual Dinner in December.
-In between there are gatherings at the Clubhouse, Full Moon Parties in the harbor and BBQs almost every night throughout the season.
+Closer to home, our big annual social events are the Sailors Ball every April and the Annual Dinner every December.
+In between are gatherings at the Clubhouse, Full Moon Parties in the harbor and BBQs almost every night during the sailing season.

 Initiation Fee & Dues

 The Initiation Fee to join Manhattan Yacht Club is $250.
-Then there are 2 levels of Membership.
+Then there are two levels of Membership.